danielneil/Shark-Doc/tutorials/RSI2.md

 ### 6. Let Shark do its thing...

-(It might take a few minutes for Shark to cache the historical data from Yahoo Finance and then perform the backtest).
+(It might take a few minutes for Shark to cache the historical data from Yahoo Finance and perform the backtest).

 With your new RSI2 Configuration, Shark has done three things.